HOMEPRODUCTSSERVICESCOMPANYCONTACTFAQResearchDictionaryPharmaMobileSign Up FREE or Login

 Keratoconus

-A noninflammatory, usually bilateral protrusion of the cornea, the apex being displaced downward and nasally.
+A noninflammatory, usually bilateral protrusion and thinning of the CORNEA, the apex being displaced downward and nasally.
 It occurs most commonly in females at about puberty.
-The cause is unknown but hereditary factors may play a role.
-The -conus refers to the cone shape of the corneal protrusion.
-(From Dorland, 27th ed)
+Two closely related noninflammatory corneal ectasias are pellucid marginal degeneration and keratoglobus.

 Relationship Network